pownjs/modules/README.md

 # Pown Modules

-Utility library for working with Pown.js modules.
-Pown Modules provides core functionalities for the Pown.js command-line framework.
+Modules is a utility library for working with PownJS modules.
+This library provides the core functionalities for the PownJS command-line framework.

 ## Quickstart